Before starting a small business, it’s important to understand how your location can impact your success.

-You should also be aware of the prices that these businesses charge, how accessible and available they are throughout the year, and what their relationships with their customers are like.
+Be aware of the prices these businesses charge too.
+Find out their availability throughout the year and what their relationships with their customers are like.

-Depending on what kind of business you are pursuing, the needs you have to fulfill will vary.
-The qualifications needed to start a business are different across various industries, but permits, licenses, training, and education requirements might be necessary going forward.
+Depending on what kind of business you’re pursuing, the needs you have to fulfill will vary.
+The qualifications needed to start a business are different across various industries, but permits, licenses, training and education requirements might be necessary going forward.

 - Effective communication skills